rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 We use `if let` rather than `unwrap_or_else` to check whether `run` returns an `Err` value and call `process::exit(1)` if it does.
-The `run` function doesn’t return a value that we want to `unwrap` in the same way that `Config::new` returns the `Config` instance.
+The `run` function doesn’t return a value that we want to `unwrap` in the same way that `Config::build` returns the `Config` instance.
 Because `run` returns `()` in the success case, we only care about detecting an error, so we don’t need `unwrap_or_else` to return the unwrapped value, which would only be `()`.